Mikezpo/Mikezpo/README.md

   🤝 I'm focused on further developing my skills in Full Stack Web Development.

-  ⚡ I'm a Photography enthusiast, focusing mostly in Landscape and Street photography.
-I have 7 years of professional experience as a Critical Care Nurse in London, UK, and 4 years as a Bartender.
+  ⚡ I'm a Photography enthusiast, always on the lookout for the next great shot!

+  🩺 I have 7 years of professional experience as a Critical Care Nurse in London, UK.

   ✉️ You can contact me at jose.mp.oliv@gmail.com